erik78se/masterworker/TUTORIAL.md

 So, this data is all what we will "get/set" in the relation.

-This is all done as part of the "relational hooks" that we will look into now.
+This is all done as part of the "relation hooks" that we will look into now.

 ## Step 3.
 Use the relational hooks to set/get data.